 The machine uses the hydraulic lock system.
-If the lock lever is in the lock position, all the hydraulic cylinders for the boom, arm bucket, boom swing, blade and blade as well as the swing motor, P.T.O. and travel will not operate although the control levers are free to move.
+If the lock lever is in the lock position, all the hydraulic cylinders for the boom, the arm, the bucket, the boom swing and the blade as well as the swing motor, P.T.O. and travel will not operate although the control levers are free to move.